edulinq/python-utils/README.md

 #### CLI Config Options

-CLI tools using this library will have the CLI options listed in the table below:
+The table below lists all the default configuration CLI options available for CLI tools using this library.

 | CLI Option       | Description |
 | :--------------  | :---------- |